Guides to Caravanning

 For your safety, units will be dismissed by the tailender in daily groups of 5.
 This keeps the number of units on the highway together at a minimum.
 When traveling in a group, please observe a minimum of 200 – 300 feet spacing between coaches to allow trucks and other traffic to pass without undue dangers.
 We also recommend you drive with headlights on for added safety.
 Normally we request you to monitor Channel 13 during transit.

 You will be assigned to a different group each travel day with starting times carefully worked out to prevent everyone from leaving at the same time in the morning, and most importantly, to provide you with an excellent opportunity to enjoy meeting and being with different caravan participants every day.
-The tailender will post a departure notice on his motorhome the evening before a travel day.
+The tailender will post a departure notice on their RV the evening before a travel day.
 It will contain the individual group assignments, the time for CB announcements, and first group departure.
-With a group departure interval determined by the event hosts, (usually 10-15 minutes), one can determine his group’s approximate departure time.
+With a group departure interval determined by the event hosts, (usually 10-15 minutes), one can determine their group’s approximate departure time.
 Using the CB Radio on travel days, (at the time stated on the call-out sheet and/or announced at the travel briefing the day before), the tailender will make general interest announcements or last minute changes, and then supervise the call out, assembly, inspection, and departure of the individual travel groups for that day.
 The tailender will announce over the CB in the morning when your group will depart the campground.

 After you leave the campground, you may park and wait for a friend to travel with you.
 You do not have to stay in your daily group.
 The daily group is only for dispatching purposes.